|

 KOTTO fume extractor fan

 Soldering produces a lot of fumes and smoke, and the fumes from leaded solder are not very good for you to inhale.
 This is one of the most inexpensive fume extractors available, and mine works pretty well!
 It's construction is fully metal and is very strudy, and it even has a carbon filter on the front for catching particulates.
+Do your lungs a favor and get one.

 |